The 5 Things You HAVE To Do To FINALLY Get Over Your Break Up

 But by going through these five steps, you’ll be on the quickest path to feeling better again.

-I’m Dr. Karen Finn, a divorce coach and advisor helping people just like you who are struggling with divorce and don’t know how to stop the pain so they can move forward with their lives.
+I’m Dr. Karen Finn, a divorce and personal life coach helping people just like you who are struggling with divorce and don’t know how to stop the pain so they can move forward with their lives.
 You can join my anonymous newsletter list for free weekly advice.
 And if you’re interested in taking the first step toward working with me, you can schedule an introductory private coaching session.